al-caveman/cavemancms/content_raw/charity_license/article.md

 rule:punishment
 text: A _recipient_ that violates [nowaste] will be punished according to the
-      expected harm that he has caused against the survival of life forms, and charged the cost to rectify such harm.
+      expected harm that he has caused against the survival of life forms, such that ---once punished--- the expected harm would balance out to $0$.

 [!nowaste]